hitenSharm/sqlEditor/README.md

 The LRU cache benchmarks can be run in from utils.
 ![image](https://github.com/hitenSharm/sqlEditor/assets/56029311/9a8b846c-ff40-44cf-b794-860061ace886)

+# Recent changes:
+- UI is better
+- The pinned queries is sticky
+- When downloading the file name changes based on query(will happen automatically)
+- SQL has suggestions now
 ## Further thoughts on optimizations:
 In a real editor, sql query will be executed by the server.
 It makes it possible to send paginated responses from the backend itself.
 I personally think that it would be better then sending the complete data to the frontend and paginating on the client as the data might be very large.
 (Beyond the scope of this project) For data larger than 50MB.